Serving San Jose, Hayward, Castro Valley & Concord

 Side effects are not common and may include mild fluctuation of vision; some glare and light sensitivity, mild haze or “ghost images”, and recurrent erosions (where the cornea develops tiny recurrent surface breakdowns causing discomfort for one to two days at a time).

-A microperforation of the cornea into the inside of the eye occurs in about 2% of cases and rarely causes any problem.
+Using the scalpel (NOT the laser), a microperforation of the cornea into the inside of the eye occurs in about 1 percent of cases and rarely causes any problem.
 Usually, the only treatment required is antibiotic drops for four to five days and no rubbing of the eye for two weeks.
-Occasionally, if a perforation occurs, a contact lens or sutures are required to treat the perforations.
+Occasionally, if a perforation occurs, a contact lens or sutures are required to treat the perforation.

 Infections, significant overcorrection or under correction, loss of correctable vision, irregular astigmatism, significant corneal scars, and macroperforation of the cornea requiring a suture to close the incision are all quite rare.
 Exceedingly rare is a perforation that results in the introduction of bacteria into the eye causing a serious, potentially blinding, internal eye infection.
 Again, this CANNOT occur with the laser.

 Schedule a Consultation Today

 If you suffer from astigmatism, it is important to know that there are modern treatments available to help correct your vision.
 Dr. Mark R. Mandel and the team at Ophthalmic Medical Associates, Inc. are experienced providers of astigmatic keratotomy.
 To schedule a consultation or learn if you may be a candidate, contact the practice at one of our four convenient locations in Hayward, San Jose, Castro Valley and Concord, CA.